 3. See them in a sanctuary or wildlife park

-Local wildlife parks and sanctuaries work together to prevent Tasmania's unique wildlife from disappearing.
-So when you visit a wildlife sanctuary in Tassie you not only get up close to the animals, your tickets often support their survival.
+Local wildlife parks and sanctuaries work together to prevent Tasmania's unique wildlife from becoming extinct.
+So when you visit a wildlife sanctuary you not only get up close to the animals, your tickets often support their survival.
 Many wildlife parks take part in breeding programs, so come September baby Tasmanian devils and other joeys start to emerge from their mums' pouches.

-Bonorong Wildlife Sanctuary is so devoted to rescuing, rehabilitating and releasing wildlife that they opened Tasmania's first Wildlife Hospital.
+Bonorong Wildlife Sanctuary, on the outskirts of Hobart, is so devoted to rescuing, rehabilitating and releasing wildlife that they opened Tasmania's first Wildlife Hospital.
 They also run private tours to hand-feed and touch wombats, sugar gliders, tawny frogmouths and kangaroos.

-Devils@Cradle hold after-dark feeding tours educating visitors about local conservation efforts to save Tasmanian devils from the deadly facial tumour disease – grown-ups can even dine with the devils.
+Devils@Cradle hold after-dark feeding tours educating visitors about local conservation efforts to save Tasmanian devils from the deadly facial tumour disease – adults can even dine with the devils.

-Tasmanian Devil Unzoo have removed or concealed their barriers so you can meet curious devils face-to-face by popping your head inside a glass dome inside a devil enclosure.
+Tasmanian Devil Unzoo on the Tasman Peninsula has removed or concealed barriers so you can meet curious devils face-to-face by popping your head inside a glass dome inside a devil enclosure.

-A Tasmanian devil at Tasmania Devil Unzoo / Courtesy Tasmania Devil Unzoo
+Tasmania Devil Unzoo, Taranna / Courtesy Tasmania Devil Unzoo

-Trowunna Wildlife Park has regular devil feedings (spoiler alert: it's carnage!).
+Trowunna Wildlife Park at Mole Creek has regular devil feedings (spoiler alert: it's carnage!).

-At Wings Wildlife Park you can feed the devils, enter the koala enclosure, hand-feed the kangaroos and take a nocturnal tour to see animals that come out at night.
+At Wings Wildlife Park, Gunns Plains, you can feed the devils, enter the koala enclosure, hand-feed the kangaroos and take a nocturnal tour to see animals that come out at night.

-East Coast Natureworld has 150 acres to wander and meet wildlife and they'll pick you up after dark in Bicheno for a night tour to a secret location to see Devils in the Dark.
+East Coast Natureworld has 150 acres to wander and meet wildlife at Bicheno.
+After dark, you can be picked up in Bicheno for a night tour to a secret location to see Devils in the Dark.

-Guides at Platypus House get you up close to a platypus and take you to an echidna garden to teach you how the two are related as echidna wander about your feet.
+Guides at Platypus House, Beauty Point, get you up close to a platypus and take you to an echidna garden to teach you how the two are related as echidnas wander about your feet.

-Tasmania Zoo cares for a range of injured and orphaned Tassie wildlife and is a great spot for you to get up close to Tassie devil joeys when they leave the pouch between September and October.
+Tasmania Zoo in Westwoodcares for a range of injured and orphaned Tassie wildlife and is a great spot for you to get up close to Tasmanian devil joeys when they leave the pouch between September and October.